rfo909/CFT/README.md

 # Automation at all levels

-CFT is an interpreted and interactive language for automation.
+CFT is an interpreted and interactive shell and programming language.
+It was initiated because of a need for a do-all tool in my job as a developer, and from my long lasting interest in parsers and interpreters.

-*README last updated 2021-10-03*
+*README last updated 2021-10-08*

-## Terminal based - shell-like
+## Terminal based - shell-like - programmable

 The REPL makes it act like a shell, for navigating the directory tree, and inspecting files: